OliverLSanz/teensy-headless-mpe-synth/README.md

 ## Loading the software
 This can be done using the Arduino IDE after installing some Teensy plug ins.
 There are plenty of tutorials out there.

+# Software
+The project is divided into 3 files:
+- `mpe-synth.ino`: Arduino sketch file, defining the `loop` and `setup` functions.
+Here the synth is configured and the incoming MIDI messages are passed to the actual synth.
+- `Synth.h`: contains the synth code, that handles MIDI messages and forwards them to the corresponding voice.
+- `Voice.h`: Here is the code for the voices

 # State of the project

 This is not finished, but it is in a working state that fulfills my needs.
 I don't feel like continuing development since I have higher priority projects right now.